 Directory of Committees (see Staff Awards Committee)

-Purposes, process and criteria for University of Waikato Staff Awards
+Purposes and process for University of Waikato Staff Awards

 Staff Merit Award Recipient List 1989 to 2005